Denperidge/Projects/_projects/easily-generate-pride-emojis.md

   - The script outputs regular PNG's, and only needs to be run once.
 con:
   - Releases could and should be automated.
-  - An user-interface for selecting which shapes & flags to use would go a long way for end-user customisation.
+  - A user-interface for selecting which shapes & flags to use would go a long way for end-user customisation.
 ---